Chirk Base – Llangollen Canal Boat Holiday

 Retracing your steps on this Llangollen boat trip, you cross the Pontcysyllte Aqueduct, and up the Dee Valley to Llangollen.

 In the town of Llangollen, you can visit its most famous landmark, the Castel Dinas Bran, a medieval castle that soars high above the town.
-It can be accessed via a zigzagging path that runs through the heart of the countryside, and offers scenic views.
+It can be accessed via a zigzagging path that runs through the heart of the countryside and offers scenic views.